- time All

 Coming to study at Hebrew College also means there are a wealth of elective opportunities open in Jewish education, halakhah (Jewish law), and Jewish mysticism.

 There is a Hebrew requirement for entering the program.
-Incoming students must have completed Hebrew 4 (intermediate Hebrew).
+Incoming students must have completed Hebrew 4 (intermediate Hebrew), or the equivalent of two years of college Hebrew.
 For students who have had little exposure to Hebrew, Hebrew College offers a summer Ulpan course to prepare students for the master’s program.

 Rabbi Gita Karasov